link-daniel/link.github.io/biography.md

 - Trader at equity firm on Wall Street.

+- Hosted models in New York at premier clubs.

 - Investor and self-taught programmer since high school.

 - Bachelor of Science in Government and History at London School of Economics.